-Equity investments are valued at market value, which is generally determined using the last reported official closing price or last trading price on the exchange or market on which the security is primarily traded at the time of valuation.
+Equity investments and investments in the Underlying Fund are valued at market value, which is generally determined using the last reported official closing price or last trading price on the exchange or market on which the security is primarily traded at the time of valuation.

-The Fund invests in non-U.S. securities.
+The Fund may invest in non-U.S. securities.
 Foreign currency exchange rates are generally determined as of 4:00 p.m., London time.
+The Fund may also invest in foreign currency forward contracts, which are generally valued as of 4:00 p.m., Eastern time.
 Non-U.S. securities held by the Fund may trade on weekends or other days when the Fund does not price its shares.
 As a result, the Fund's NAV may change on days when Authorized Participants will not be able to purchase or redeem Fund shares.